sletap/karat-challenge/README.md

 ## How much time did I spend?

-probably somewhere around 15 hours, split up across a couple days
+probably somewhere around 15 hours, split up across a few days

 It was my first time using Next, TypeScript, Chakra, and the Stripe API so there was a little bit of a fun learning curve there!